What do you do when you see four-, six-, eight- or 100-legged creatures crawling about in your garden? Is your first instinct to smash them?

 Next time, before you do, ask yourself, “Is it a friend or foe?’A variety of creatures, big and small, play beneficial roles in your garden, from pollinating plants to preying on pests to cycling nutrients.
 Some, if not beneficial, are harmless.
 Then there are those that do in fact damage your garden–the pests.
 There even are some that are sometimes beneficial and sometimes a pest, like robins.
 They eat insects, but they also eat berries.

 How do you know who is who?
-For the most common beneficial insects and spiders, the University of Alaska Fairbanks Cooperative Extension Service published a handy identification guide.
+For the most common beneficial insects and spiders, the University of Alaska Fairbanks Cooperative Extension Service published a handy identification guide for identifying beneficial insects as well as numerous handouts on common pests and diseases.
 You can also just ask Extension by sending in a photo of the creature in question.
 Keep in mind that some insects, such as ladybugs, look very different in the nymph stage compared to the adult stage, so you should learn to recognize them at both stages.

 What do they do that is so helpful to your garden?
 Butterflies, bees, beetles and flies pollinate plants.
 Have you read my post I wrote about strawberries?
 Without pollinators, you wouldn’t get any strawberries, either.
 The Georgeson Botanical Garden in Fairbanks compiled a handy list of who pollinates which plants and when it happens.There also are some beneficials who are busy below ground decomposing, cycling nutrients, aerating the soil and controlling pests in the soil.